Welcome to the NSPCA . We care about ALL animals.

 Sadly the exchange of money for these animals fuels the illegal trade and more animals are removed from the veld by the dealers to supply to often well-meaning travellers.

 The illegal traders are ever alert to possible patrols by nature conservation officials and should an official be seen approaching, this is quickly communicated by means of cellular phones.
 The criminals run off into the veld with their reptile prisoners before arrests can be made and the rescue of animals can take place.
 These people are often armed and dangerous.

-The National Council of SPCAs (NSPCA) is pleased to report that it has a sound working relationship with the North West Province Nature Conservation Department, and together is tackling this huge problem, which is not only prevalent on the R510 but also along other roadways.
+The National Council of SPCAs (NSPCA) is pleased to report that it has a sound working relationship with the North West Province Nature Conservation Department, and together is tackling this huge problem, which is not only prevalent on the R510 but also along with other roadways.

 Case Study #1

-In 2012 two Inspectors from the national Wildlife Protection Unit spearheaded a successful joint sting operation with North West nature conservation and the SAPS.
+In 2012 two Inspectors from the National Wildlife Protection Unit spearheaded a successful joint sting operation with North West nature conservation and the SAPS.
 The sting operation resulted in the successful arrest of two repeat offenders, and the rescue of three flap-necked chameleons and a leopard tortoise.